rtiangha/Citra-Enhanced/README.md

 Pull requests are welcome, and they usually will be accepted as long as it works properly and doesn't break the GPL.

+Pls try to keep the proper code formatting for PR's as well, clang-format will help you on that.
+But in case you don't know how to fix clang-format on a PR, I'll merge and do it myself.

+## Organization

+For now there are no plans about making an organization, due to reasons of the past.

 ## Download

 ### "Stable" build